Command & Conquer (Nintendo 64)

 Multiuser API not found

 The visceroid is a tiberium-mutated blob of tissue that spawns randomly in multiplayer games to harass players on the PC version.
-Mission tests revealed it does not exist on the Nintendo 64 version.
+Mission tests revealed it does not exist on the N64 version.

 Civilian Building "Oil Tanker"

 This building, which represents an oil tanker truck being loaded or unloaded at a pumping station, is present in the ini scripts of Nod missions 7(B) and 10(A), and in Nod Special Ops #2, but does not appear in-game.
 Further tests confirmed it is missing from the game completely.
 This is very odd, considering that it is really just a civilian building, in all aspects except for the special internal name; normal civilian buildings all use codes of the type "V##", whereas the Oil Tanker has code "ARCO".

 This building was tested because it is unused in the PC version.
 It is an Easter egg representing the building in which Westwood Studios was located when they made the game: 5333 South Arville Street #104 in Las Vegas.

 Tests revealed it to be in-game, but too small.
 The structure's model looks like the original graphics in the PC version.
 Just like in the PC version the building's foundation size is 4×2, with the left 2 cells passable.
 However, the N64 in-game model is displayed at the size of a 2×2 building centered on its original 4×2 foundation.
 Unlike the Oil Tanker, this building follows the normal internal naming system for civilian buildings; its code is "V37".